Ectopic expression: How is it used

 Although ectopic expression can be caused by a natural condition, it is uncommonly seen in nature because it is a product of defects in gene regulation.
 In fact, ectopic expression is more commonly used for research purposes.
 Artificially induced gene expression helps to determine the function of a gene of interest.
 Common techniques such as overexpressing or misexpressing the genes by UAS-Gal4 system in D. melanogaster are used.
 In model organisms, such techniques are used to perform genetic screens to identify a function of the gene involved in specific cellular or developmental processes.

-Ectopic expression using these techniques is a useful tool because phenotypes induced in a tissue or cell type where are not normally expressed are easily distinguishable compared to a tissue or cell type where the gene is normally expressed.
-By the comparison with its basal expression, the function of a gene of interest can be identified.
+Ectopic expression using these techniques is a useful tool because phenotypes induced in a tissue or cell type where they are not normally expressed are easily distinguishable compared to a tissue or cell type where the gene is normally expressed.
+By comparison with its basal expression, the function of a gene of interest can be identified.

-Although the understanding of ectopic expressions deals with endogenous genes in an organism, it can be expended to a similar concept like transgenesis, which an exogenous gene is introduced to a cell or tissue type in which the gene is not usually expressed.
-Practices of ectopic expression in biological science is not only limited to identifying a function of the gene in a known cell or tissue type but also implemented to discover unknown or additional functions of the gene by ectopic expression.
+Although the understanding of ectopic expression deals with endogenous genes in an organism, it can be expanded to a similar concept like transgenesis, where an exogenous gene is introduced to a cell or tissue type in which the gene is not usually expressed.
+The use of ectopic expression in biological science is not only limited to identifying functions of a gene in a known cell or tissue type but also used to discover unknown or additional functions of the gene.